AnujPancholi/fullstackopen2020-part3/README.md

 **DISCLAIMER**: I actually didn't read the task statement very carefully and made *all* the endpoints do *everything* with the database (creating, reading, updating deleting) not knowing that the subsequent task asked for this.
 Sorry for this, but ultimately I have done all the work that these exercises are asking for.

+## Exercise 3.14

+As stated in the previous task, I ended up completing this exercise in the last one itself.